ErrorCode313/Brawl-Clipper/README.md

 ## Attribution

-Stats display and web interface created by [@ErrorCode313](https://github.com/ErrorCode313) - because someone had to do it, and that someone was me.
+Created by [@ErrorCode313](https://x.com/ErrorCode313) & Goblins from Grimblehook - because someone had to do it, and that someone was me (mostly).

 ## License